taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * socks that go above the ankle
 * boots

 The unifying aesthetic of the Biononymous cult are the hexagonal patterns of beehives.
 Each Green Haven, the name for Biononymous farming villages, has an additional motif involving a local flora and fauna.
-The local motif of Green Haven Howes, Asoka's home Haven, is the beaver and the American Elm.
+The local motif of Green Haven Howes, Asoka's home Haven, is the North American Beaver and the American Elm.

 ### Where is this character from?